 The drop-down menu opens up a full array of product categories on hover, while even certain menu items are presented as images rather than text.

 The home page relies on photography of items with a discreet yet effective copy.
 Same as all entries on this list, the website is fully responsive and adjustable to any screen size or device.

 Sony’s lesson makes a case for striving to present as much as possible to the audience on a single page, without feeling cluttered.

-And that’s due, in part, to its web design.
+And in part, that’s due to its web design.

 This dark, moody and seductive website design lulls you into submission.
 It sets the tone for movie night — even if the sun is out and it’s three in the afternoon.
 The dark color instantly puts you at ease and gets you into the mindset of watching a movie.

 And the navigation is flawless.
 A handy drop-down menu sits at the top, letting users choose what video category they want.
 Similarly, the organization of content is a breeze.
 A horizontal grid lists titles and genres which are condensed into handy and vivid blocks.

 There’s a personal and intuitive quality to this site as well.
 It recommends titles based on past watch history and offers them to you front and center.